mendoza-git/tealford-test/content/posts/_index.md

 ---
 title: Latest <em>Articles</em>
-description: Discover the latest industry news, insights, and trends in a few clicks.
+description: Keep up with the latest of I'm up to around the Metroplex.
 ---